 In addition, we review borrower inquiries and complaints about the lending process and investigate any allegations of discrimination.
-During the reporting period from July 1, 2019, through June 30, 2020, we responded to 33 borrower inquiries.
+During the reporting period from July 1, 2020, through June 30, 2021, we responded to 30 borrower inquiries.
 Our investigations did not discover any pattern or practice of deliberate discrimination or an unwillingness of FCS institutions to serve eligible customers within their chartered territories.
 We also found that System institutions continued to comply with equal credit opportunity and equal housing laws.
-However, our examinations did identify three institutions with weaknesses in complying with federal lending and borrower rights regulations.
-In all three cases, we are in the process of verifying the appropriateness of corrective actions taken by institution management to address the weaknesses.
+However, our examinations did identify one institution with weaknesses in complying with federal lending and borrower rights regulations.
+We are in the process of verifying the appropriateness of corrective actions taken by institution management to address the weaknesses.